jbmattos03/opentelemetry/README.md

 OpenTelemetry supports various methods of monitoring Function-as-a-Service provided by different cloud vendors.

 ## Getting started with OpenTelemetry on Python
-This folder includes a small demonstration of the practical applications of OpenTelemetry.
+This repository includes a small demonstration of the practical applications of OpenTelemetry.

-It is a small application that collects the CPU and RAM usage of your machine every 5 seconds and exports it to a Prometheus backend server.
+It is a small application that collects the CPU and RAM usage of your machine every 5 seconds and exports it to Prometheus.

 There are two versions of this app:
 + app.py exports the telemetry data directly to Prometheus